fab514/my-node-again/Starter Files/nodeNotes.md

 ## Adding or updating a store.
 Use /add to add a store and interpelation to update a store.
 - `/add/${store._id || ''}`
 - If there is no store id return as an empty string add a store.
 If there is already a store id keep the store id and edit the store instead.
 This uses the same template.

+- use POST when a form is submitted.
+This will keep the information from being added to the url